top of page

 LANDR has come out with an all-in-one subscription service, where artists can access all of their services in one plan.
 LANDR Distribution starts at $23.99 per year for the Basic plan.

-On LANDR Artists keep 100% of their royalties with any of our plans and they can distribute unlimited tracks.
-LANDR also offers royalty payment splitting on all plan and the artist’s music is never taken down; if a user cancels their plan, they keep 85% of their royalties.
+On LANDR Artists keep 100% of their royalties while subscribed and they can distribute unlimited tracks.
+LANDR also offers royalty payment splitting on all plans and the artist's music is never taken down; if a user cancels their plan, LANDR takes a 15% commission going forward but the music stays live.
 (Distrokid for example charges a yearly “Leave a legacy” fee to keep music live if a user cancels their subscription).

 LANDR provides advanced analytics, giving artists detailed insights into music performance and royalty sources to help optimize their earnings.
 The platform also offers promotional tools to help independent artists grow their audience and revenue.
-For royalty collection, LANDR includes publishing administration services to manage music publishing rights and collect royalties.
+For royalty collection, LANDR collects recording royalties only and does not offer publishing administration; artists should pair LANDR with a PRO or a service like Songtrust to collect songwriter and publishing royalties.
 On the technical side, LANDR assigns ISRC codes to tracks for proper identification and management, ensuring smooth releases and re-releases.

 Pricing: (Distribution Basic)